Installing a New Roof – How To Guide – Metal & Asphalt Shingles – Roof Installation Process:

 Whether you’ve hired a professional or plan to install a roof yourself, understanding the roof installation process and steps involved will help you ensure your new roof is properly installed.
-Here’s an overview of the installation steps for two different types of roofs on your home.
+Here’s an overview of the roof installation steps for metal roofing and asphalt roof shingles.

 After removing the old roof, evaluate the sheathing.
 Roof sheathing is made up of flat panels that provide structural support and a base on which roofing materials, like shingles, are attached.
 Look for any moist areas or trouble spots that will have to be replaced.

-If you live in an area that’s prone to ice for even part of the year, install an ice and water barrier around your roof.
+If you live in an area that’s prone to ice for even part of the year, it’s important to install an ice and water barrier around your roof.
 This product goes on around the edges of the roof, but especially at the very bottom edge that is most prone to the buildup of ice.
-This sticky underlayment adheres to the roof sheathing, then nailed down for added strength and stability.
+This sticky underlayment adheres to the roof sheathing, then nailed down for added strength and stability with roofing nails.

 Asphalt shingles are known for being one of the simplest types of roofing materials to install.
 First, lay a run of starter shingles along the bottom of the roof and nail them firmly into place using roofing nails a couple inches up from the edge of the roof.
 Lay a row of starter shingles down both sides of the roof as well and secure those in place using roofing nails an inch or two away from the edge as well.